Waiver

 • GAP Waiver: A GAP Waiver is an insurance policy option offered by car dealerships that covers any difference between what an individual owes on their car loan and what their car is worth if the worst-case scenario occurs and they must return the car or have it totaled out in an accident or other event.
 The GAP Waiver helps protect consumers against any financial loss associated with this type of occurrence.

-Pros and Cons of Waiver
+Pros of Waiver

 Connect with an